Detroit Search & Seizure Attorney

 Unlawful Traffic Stops

 Some types of criminal charges, such as DUI or drug possession or trafficking, may be based on a traffic stop.
-For example, a police officer pulls you over and says that he or she smells alcohol or marijuana and decides to give you sobriety tests or to search you and your vehicle for evidence.
+For example, a police officer pulls you over and says that he or she smells alcohol and decides to give you sobriety tests or to search you and your vehicle for evidence.
 If you don’t perform the way the officer thinks you should on a sobriety test, you may be charged with the Michigan offense of operating a motor vehicle while impaired or OWI.
 If the officer finds a controlled substance in your glove box, you may be charged with drug possession.

 However, in order to get to the point of an arrest, the officer first was supposed to have a valid reason to pull you over.
 Police or state troopers aren’t supposed to pull you over on a hunch or at random.
 They’re supposed to have reasonable suspicion of some illegal activity — even if it’s as simple as a busted taillight.